dfbaskin/redux-web-worker-example/README.md

 This project is an experiment that builds a reasonably complex React/Redux application which manages a grid of data.

-Application is here:
+The application can be used here:
 [https://dfbaskin.github.io/redux-web-worker-example/](https://dfbaskin.github.io/redux-web-worker-example/)

+Three versions of the application are provided.

+1. Version One - all processing is on the UI thread (no web worker is used).

-Two versions of the application are used.
-The first version does all of its processing on the UI thread.
-The second version moves the entire Redux store to a web worker and then uses Reselect selectors to pull data from the web worker into the main UI thread.
+1. Version Two - the entire Redux store is on a worker thread and [Reselect](https://github.com/reduxjs/reselect) selectors are used to move data from the web worker as needed.

+1. Version Three - uses the [redux-in-worker](https://github.com/dai-shi/redux-in-worker)
+    package to manage the redux store (this version provided by [Daishi Kato](https://github.com/dai-shi)).

 # Resources